Central Virginia

 • 00:36:44

-I remember, I thought Danny presented it.
+And remember, I thought Danny presented it.

 • 00:36:46

-Remember we had that big from Danny and I thought there were two, no more than three for sure, that were authorities perhaps that were
+And remember we had that big from Danny and I thought there were two, no more than three for sure, that were authorities perhaps that were

 • 00:36:58

-not transportation, but just transit.
+Not transportation, but just transit.

 • 00:37:00